 Using bend deductions that match our shop’s specifications is critical for both quoting and programming.
 If your design includes incorrect values, it can result in inaccurate flat patterns that we cannot manufacture without adjustment.
 While our in-house design and engineering team can correct these issues, doing so can extend both the quoting and production timelines.

 We’ve made it easy to incorporate our accurate bend deductions into your SolidWorks designs.
 By using our tables, you’ll ensure that your parts are designed for seamless manufacturing at All Metals.
-Follow the links below to download the tables, and see the next section for guidance on importing them into SolidWorks.
+Fill out the form below to download the tables, and see the next section for guidance on importing them into SolidWorks.

 Incorporating these tables into your design process will not only enhance accuracy but also expedite production by ensuring that your parts are ready for manufacturing as soon as we receive your files.